Divorce and Separation

 - Got married aboard, or you, or your husband or wife, or your child or children have non-UK nationality.

-- Are unable to speak to your husband or wife directly.
+- If disputes mean you are unable to speak to your husband or wife directly.

 How can a solicitor help?